Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 disposal expert, then it makes an appearance here.
 The cult managed to acquire it and restore it to full power, and they give it to Bejakra as part of the payment for this job.
-If the PCs did destroy the weapon, then she will have a much less impressive (but still magic) kukri instead.
+If the PCs did destroy the weapon, then she will have a much less impressive magic kukri instead.

 ### Negotiation Mechanics